rramesh16/eng48-monsterINC-oop/README.md

-# Monster inc & others OOP :fire:
+# :fire:  Monster inc  OOP :fire:

 ### This exercise will consolidate the knowledge of:
 - OOP
 - Git & github basics
 - Making documentation
 - Scrum - needs to meet the definition of DONE
-- (extra) start of unit testing (just because)(check if a monster obj can scare_attack) test could be something along the lines of:
+-  unit testing

 ### Specification:
-- AS a user I should be able to create a monster from Monster()
+- The user is able to create a monster from Monster()
 - Behaviors of monster (methods):
-    - A monster should be able to sleep --> respond back with something including 'zzzz'
+    - A monster is able to sleep --> respond back with something including 'zzzz'
-    - A monster should be able to eat --> respond back with something including 'nom nom'
+    - A monster is able to eat --> respond back with something including 'nom nom'
-    - A monster should be able to scare_attack --> should return something including 'RAAAHHH'
+    - A monster is able to scare_attack --> should return something including 'RAAAHHH'
-    - A monster should be able to have a skill added to his/her list of skills
+    - A monster is able to have a skill added to his/her list of skills

 - Looks of a monster (Attributes)
-    - Should have a name that is a string
+    - Has name that is a string
-    - Should have list of skills
+    - Has a list of skills